 To help you figure out what information you will need from your SIS to begin the import integration please read our CSV import specifications (Full Import, Partial Import, Full Import Version 2, or Partial Import Version 2).
 You can also download a sample import file (Full or Partial ) that may help you better understand the specification.
 Both of these files can also be found by signing in to the Domain Control Admin, then under the Manage Domain menu choose the Imports option, and then select New Import.

 School administrators can perform a manual import at any time.
 First login to the Domain Control Center for your domain.
 Under the Manage Domain menu choose the Imports option.
 Simply follow the on-screen prompts to upload an import file.
 Again, please be sure you've read & understand the CSV import specifications (Full Import, Partial Import, Full Import Version 2, or Partial Import Version 2) before you start your first import.

-If you're interested in setting up an automatic import process, please contact your Community Advisor.
+If you're interested in setting up an automatic import process, please contact your School Advisor.

 Schools and districts upload the full list of the users, classes and rosters that they wish to have active, and the Full Import compares it to the data in the database and adds, updates, or disables any items that do not match.

 The Full Import works best for schools and districts that pull information from a single Student Information System (SIS) and do not want to have to touch the import once everything is set up.